Establishment of Ahom Empire in Sivasagar District , Assam

 After twenty five years of move Sukapha finally settled at Charaideo in the present Sivasagar district of Assam and made it the capital of his new founded Tai State in 1253 AD.
 The new Tai state, they called Mongdun Sum Kham (full of golden garden) was bounded by the Doi-Kham and the Buri-Dihing on the east, the Dikhow on the west the Brahmaputra on the north and the Naga hills on the south.

-Political Boundaries of extant states/territories in east Assam
+Boundaries of extant states/territories in east Assam

 State/Territory